 Average Home Prices in the Greater Toronto Area

 One obvious reason for the increase in prices is that buyers can afford more.
 Historically low interest rates over the last eight years have increased the amounts that people can borrow and that, in turn, has increased their spending power when buying homes.
 That gives people the means to enter the market but doesn’t necessarily cause prices to rise.
-For that you need competition and the statistics for active listings in the next chart reveal quite a lot here.
+For that you need competition and the statistics for active listings reveal quite a lot here.

 Another point that is often overlooked is that these numbers refer only to resales, so don’t paint a full picture of real estate in Ontario.
 The Building Industry and Land Development Association (BILD) provides statistics for new home sales and its latest report, released June 23, stated: “In May, the average price of available new low-rise single-family homes was $1,222,699, an increase of about $10,000 from April and a 40 percent increase from a year ago”.
 This was based on 3,902 new homes sales so, on the surface, it seems that demand is still high for new homes, with prices increasing as a result.

 Active Listings in Greater Toronto Area Real Estate